 Once the pancake edges become brown, use a flexible turner to flip it.
 Cook another side of the pancake for a few seconds (photo 3).

-Extra tip: often, the first crepe or pancake is unsuccessful due to poor heat spread over the pan.
+Pro tip: The first crepe or pancake is often unsuccessful due to poor heat spread over the pan.
 Don't worry: the next pancakes will get the desired texture, color, and taste.

 Cover pancakes with another plate, a lid, or aluminum foil to prevent them from drying out and keep them warm.